stripe/stripe-go/README.md

 Stripe has features in the [public preview phase](https://docs.stripe.com/release-phases) that can be accessed via versions of this package that have the `-beta.X` suffix like `82.2.0-beta.2`.
 We would love for you to try these as we incrementally release new features and improve them based on your feedback.

-To install, choose the version that includes support for the preview feature you are interested in by reviewing the [releases page](https://github.com/stripe/stripe-go/releases/) and use it in your `go.mod` file:
+To install, pick the latest version with the `beta` suffix by reviewing the [releases page](https://github.com/stripe/stripe-go/releases/) and use it in your `go.mod` file:

 ```
 require (